 Note: The $27 billion figure was as of 2011.
 Within a couple of years, the organic sales total yielded over $52 billion worldwide.

-Eating real food is truly a journey, and sometimes it feels like it would be easier to just cover our eyes with a blanket and stop asking so many questions.
-But knowing why we do the things we do is what keeps us on this journey, helping us to continue making good, smart choices with the food we buy and the money we spend.
+Eating real food is truly a journey.
+Sometimes it feels like it would be easier to just cover our eyes with a blanket and stop asking so many questions.
+But knowing why we do the things we do is what keeps us on this journey.
+It helps us to continue making good, smart choices with the food we buy and the money we spend.

 Do you buy organic food?
 Is it to avoid pesticides?
 Because it tastes better?
 Because it’s “healthier?”